pragyaai/ndna/_llm/FAQ.md

 Thus, nDNA does not challenge the universality of approximators -- it reveals *how* universality is achieved (or compromised), making models not just powerful, but *trustworthy* {% cite amari2016information %} {% cite perez2022discovering %} {% cite ilharco2023editing %}.

-# nDNA Lens – Model Collapse Seen as Latent Manifold Flattening
+## nDNA Lens – Model Collapse Seen as Latent Manifold Flattening

-## What does it mean mathematically for a model to collapse in the nDNA framework, and how does latent manifold flattening capture this failure mode?
+✶ **What does it mean mathematically for a model to collapse in the nDNA framework, and how does latent manifold flattening capture this failure mode?**

-In the **nDNA framework**, *model collapse* refers to the degeneration of the latent semantic manifold $\mathcal{M}$ into a low-dimensional or overly simplistic structure.
+➠ In the **nDNA framework**, *model collapse* refers to the degeneration of the latent semantic manifold $\mathcal{M}$ into a low-dimensional or overly simplistic structure.
 This collapse implies that the model no longer meaningfully transforms input representations across layers, leading to the loss of epistemic richness.

 Mathematically, consider the latent trajectory: